A hormone readiness assessment is an evaluation conducted by a healthcare professional to determine if a patient is ready to begin hormone therapy.

 - your support network and strategies for thriving in your changing gender expression with family and friends, at work and at school

-For youth, when you visit your mental health professional to talk about starting puberty blockers or hormones, they will likely want to discuss:
+For youth, when you visit your health care provider to talk about starting puberty blockers or hormones, they will likely want to discuss:

 - how you feel about your body